 We want our children to be happy in school and develop positive relationships with others, through collaborative learning.
 We want them to recognise the importance of having healthy minds and bodies and understand what affects their well-being.

-We recognise that the world is changing rapidly.
+We recognise that the world continues to change rapidly.
 We want our children to develop life skills needed in an ever-changing world.
 This includes thriving on challenges that test your brain!

 We want our children to be offered a range of stimulating learning experiences – both inside and outside of the classroom – so that they reach their full potential.
 We value practical, first-hand experiences as well as the opportunity to showcase our learning.

 We want our children to be able to make connections with different areas of learning.
 This includes connections with the past - so that they can make sense of the present and consider the future.
 It also means studying other countries and cultures to notice similarities and differences and encourage tolerance towards others.

 We want our children to develop enquiring minds and have the determination to see problems through to their resolution.
 We want them to strive to be the best they can be, taking pride in their work across the whole curriculum.